InternLM/InternLM-Math/README.md

 # News
 - [2024.06.06] We release Lean-Workbook with 57K math problems formalized in Lean 4 with 5K searched proof for autoformalization and auto theorem proving. [🤗Dataset](https://huggingface.co/datasets/internlm/Lean-Workbook)
 - [2024.05.24] We release updated version InternLM2-Math-Plus with 4 sizes and state-of-the-art performances including 1.8B, 7B, 20B, and 8x22B.
-We improve informal math reasoning performance (chain-of-thought and code-intepreter) and formal math reasoning performance (LEAN 4 translation and LEAN 4 theorem proving) significantly.
+We improve informal math reasoning performance (chain-of-thought and code-interpreter) and formal math reasoning performance (LEAN 4 translation and LEAN 4 theorem proving) significantly.
 - [2024.02.10] We add tech reports and citation reference.
 - [2024.01.31] We add MiniF2F results with evaluation codes!
 - [2024.01.29] We add checkpoints from ModelScope.
-Update results about majority voting and Code Intepreter.
+Update results about majority voting and Code Interpreter.
 Tech report is on the way!
 - [2024.01.26] We add checkpoints from OpenXLab, which ease Chinese users to download!

 # InternLM2-Math-Plus